Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Introduction

 General pneumatic manipulation requires addressing several challenges.
 First, due to the chaotic nature of aerodynamics (especially with obstacles), it is difficult to predict the effects of blowing on the state of the environment.
 As a result, a blowing policy must continually sense the environment and adapt to unexpected changes in a closed-loop manner.
 Similarly, fine-grained control is required to blow objects towards a target, and the slightest misstep can have large unintended consequences (\eg scattering objects already in a pile).
 Finally, the complexity of achieving a target state using only air flow requires long-range planning.
 For example, a policy might first move the robot to a strategic location with the blower off (so as not to scatter objects unintentionally), and only then turn the blower on to move objects towards the target.

 In this paper, we investigate whether a mobile robot equipped with a blower can learn to move scattered objects into a receptacle (Fig.~\ref{fig:teaser}).
-We use deep reinforcement learning (deep RL) to train a robot to perform a sequence of movement and blowing actions, with rewards for moving objects into the receptacle and partial rewards for moving them closer.
+We use deep reinforcement learning (deep RL) to train a robot to perform a sequence of movement and blowing actions.
 In each step, the robot receives an image observation of its local environment and uses spatial action maps \cite{wu2020spatial} (Fig.~\ref{fig:spatial-action-maps}) to select its next action, where each action consists of a position to move to along with an action type (\eg \texttt{move-without-blowing} or \texttt{turn-while-blowing}).
-We train all policies in simulation and test them directly in the real world without fine-tuning.
+We train all policies in simulation and test them directly in the real world.

 In initial experiments, we found that the standard spatial action maps framework fails to learn effective policies in settings that require both long-term planning and fine-grained control.
 To address this issue, we present a multi-frequency version of spatial action maps in which $n$ separate subpolicies are trained to operate together at different interleaved frequencies.
 For example, if $n=2$, the top-level subpolicy executes an action, then the second-level subpolicy executes $k$ actions in a row, and the pattern repeats.
-For each action, rewards are assigned to the subpolicy that chose it, and to all subpolicies operating at lower frequencies.
-This setup is different from related approaches in hierarchical learning, since all subpolicies have the same inputs and the same potential actions.
-We rely upon the frequency differences and reward assignments to encourage serendipitous specialization and collaboration between levels rather than hand-crafting different action spaces or prescribing subgoals for different levels.
+For each action, rewards are assigned to the subpolicy that chose it, and also to all subpolicies operating at lower frequencies.

-In experiments with multi-frequency policies in both simulation and real-world settings (Fig.~\ref{fig:teaser}), we find that robots can indeed be trained to blow scattered objects into a receptacle, and that these robots are more efficient at the task than ones that use pushing or a single frequency.
+In experiments with multi-frequency policies in both simulation and real-world settings (Fig.~\ref{fig:teaser}), we find that robots can indeed be trained to blow scattered objects into a receptacle, and that these robots are more efficient at the task than ones that push objects or use a single-frequency policy.
 In real-world experiments, we find that our simulation-trained policies transfer well to the real environment, and can generalize to novel objects of different sizes and shapes.
-For qualitative video results, please see our supplementary material at \url{https://learning-dynamic-manipulation.cs.princeton.edu}.
+For qualitative video results and code, please see our supplementary material at \url{https://learning-dynamic-manipulation.cs.princeton.edu}.